jan-kasi/school-notes/notes/01 Man as a Rational Being.md

 - Everything either is, or is not
 - Nothing happens without a reason

-Rationalists argue that to deny there is absurd.
+Rationalists argue that to deny these is absurd.
 They underpin our reasoning and allow us to look objectively at the world.

 They underpin our reasoning and allow us to look objectively at the world.